Worlds of Words: Dictionaries through Time

 The Glasgow University Library Special Collections department is home to a remarkable collection of dictionaries of all kinds.
 The collection covers hundreds of years of dictionary history, beginning with mediaeval manuscript glossaries and continuing through early printed books and the Early Modern boom in English-language dictionaries up to the present day.

-In this project, I will use a selection of English-language dictionaries from Glasgow’s Special Collections to show how dictionaries are more than just dry reference works.
+In this project, I used a selection of English-language dictionaries from Glasgow’s Special Collections to show how dictionaries are more than just dry reference works.
 Every dictionary has its own unique story to tell about the language it records and the people who wrote and spoke that language.
 Some are prescriptive, instructing dictionary users to employ certain words and avoid others, often in highly opinionated terms.
 Others are descriptive, intended to present examples of real-life language use without partiality or judgement.
 Many dictionaries contain a wealth of information besides the simple definition of words: detailed illustrations, etymological musings and even guides to classical mythology, among other things.
 The contents of every dictionary reflect a particular view of the world: a unique ‘world of words’.

 There are also many fascinating details to be uncovered about the compilers and owners of dictionaries, including professional feuds and office mishaps, talented amateur linguists and dedicated teams of professional lexicographers, and characters both famous and forgotten.